 The regulation states that over sparsely populated areas the aircraft cannot be operated closer than 500 feet to any person, vessel, vehicle, or structure.
-Since the typical mission of the sUAS would be photography or survey of persons, vessels, vehicles or structures it would be necessary to operate closer than 500 feet to the items listed.
-Operations will only be flown over property or persons where permission has been obtained and careful pre-planned has been performed.
+Since the aircraft will be operating at a maximum of 400 feet AGL, I cannot comply with this requirement.

+In order to provide an equivalent level of safety The UA will not be operated over congested areas or over any open air assembly of persons.
+Any property owner affected will be briefed on the expected route of flight and the associated risks to persons and property on the ground.
 The aircraft will be operated at a low altitude allowing, if a power unit fails, an emergency landing without undue hazard to persons or property on the surface.
-Therefore we maintain that due to the small size of the UAS, the hazard to persons, vehicles and structures is minimal compared to manned aircraft, which should be considered in granting the exemption.
+Therefore I maintain that due to the small size of the UA, the hazard to persons, vehicles and structures is minimal compared to manned aircraft, which should be considered in granting the exemption.